Charystag/Charystag/README.md

 4. [Lazyprototypes](https://github.com/nsainton/lazyprototypes)
     - A script written in C to generate prototypes for C functions.
 The goal was to automate the process of writing prototypes for C functions.

+# Ressources

+By clicking the [link](https://github.com/nsainton/Learning-Material), you'll access my list of ressources in which list you'll find books, Github repositories and videos about different programming topics.

 # Contact

 You can contact me on [LinkedIn](https://www.linkedin.com/in/noah-saintonge-51661015a) or send me an [email](mailto:nsainton@student.42.fr).
 I am always looking for new projects to work on and I am always looking for ways to improve my skills.